wymeditor/wymeditor/docs/wymeditor_plugins/index.rst

 jquery.wymeditor.__plugin_name__.js.
 You need to include this file in your HTML using a ``<script>`` tag.

-For details on interacting with the editor, including the selection, see :doc:`api`.
+For details on interacting with the editor, including the selection, see :doc:`/writing_plugins/api`.

 Example Plugin
 ^^^^^^^^^^^^^^